ryo-wijaya/trade-signals/README.md

 Places upper and lower bands 2 standard deviations from a 20-period moving average.
 When price touches the lower band the stock is cheap relative to recent history and often bounces.
 When it touches the upper band the stock is extended and often pulls back.
 A 1% buffer is applied to each band to reduce noise.

+Note: touching the lower band marks a cheap price, not a reversal.
+The price structure rule must also confirm before any alert fires.

+### Price structure confirmation

+Priority alerts require a two-bar price structure before firing.
+For a buy alert, the current bar must close above the previous bar's close AND its low must be above the previous bar's low.
+For a sell alert, the current bar must close below the previous bar's close AND its high must be below the previous bar's high.

+The higher-low check is the more important of the two.
+A dead-cat bounce can produce a higher close but will still print a lower low as price whipsaws.
+Requiring both a higher close and a higher low filters those out.
+This is a gate on the alert, not a fifth indicator.
+Indicators can show Strong Buy while price is still falling, and no alert fires until both structural conditions are met.

 ### RSI + RSI MA

 RSI measures the speed of recent price moves on a scale of 0 to 100.
 Instead of fixed levels like 70/30, this app compares RSI to its own 14-period moving average.
 When RSI crosses above its MA, momentum is picking up.
 When it crosses below, momentum is fading.
 This reacts earlier than fixed thresholds.

 ### CMF

 Chaikin Money Flow measures whether volume is flowing into or out of a stock.
 It looks at where price closes within each bar's range and weights it by volume.
-Positive CMF means buying pressure is dominant.
-Negative means selling pressure is dominant.
+A reading above +0.05 signals genuine buying pressure.
+A reading below -0.05 signals genuine selling pressure.
+The zone between -0.05 and +0.05 is treated as neutral.
+This threshold filters out marginal readings where CMF is barely positive or negative but has no real conviction behind it.
 A stock rising with negative CMF is a warning that the move may not last.